Technology

 3.2.
 Roles of schools

-On January 18, 2021, the General Office of MOE issued Notices on Strengthening the Management of Mobile Phones for Primary and Secondary School Students.
+In 2021, the General Office of MOE issued Notices on Strengthening the Management of Mobile Phones for Primary and Secondary School Students.
 Mobile phones should be limited to bring into campus.
-Schools should inform students and parents that, in principle, personal mobile phones are not allowed to be brought into campus.
-If a student has a genuine need to bring a mobile phone into campus, he or she must obtain the consent of the student's parents, submit an application in writing and leave the mobile phone in the school's custody after entering the school, and is prohibited from bringing it into the classroom.
+Schools should inform students and parents that, in principle, personal mobile phones are not allowed to be brought on campus.
+If a student has a genuine need to bring a mobile phone into campus, he or she must obtain the consent of the student's parents, submit an application in writing and leave the mobile phone in the school's custody after entering the school.
+They are prohibited from bringing it into the classroom.